femboyfin/dbdideas/survivor_perks.md

   - Makes moving your Boon around to a more fitting environment significantly less punishing and much more viable to do on repeat
 - Effect lingers for **2/4/6 seconds** after leaving the Boon Totem's range
   - Makes it slightly easier to navigate to objectives outside of the Boon's range, more quality of life but technically a slight buff.
+- Auras revealed by Boon: Illumination are tracked, and will be revealed even if the boon is relocated and they're no longer in range.
+Tracked Auras are reset on snuff.
+  - Self-synergy with the bonus to blessing speed, incentivizing moving your boon by blessing different totems before it's been snuffed out. *Credit to [SubZeroIV](https://www.twitch.tv/SubZeroIV ) for the idea.*

 ## [Boon: Shadow Step](<https://deadbydaylight.wiki.gg/wiki/Boon:_Shadow_Step>) 📉 🗑️